Charles Rudolph Walgreen: Family

-His son Charles Rudolph Walgreen Jr. (March 4, 1906 – February 10, 2007) and grandson Charles R. Walgreen III both shared his name and played prominent roles in the company he founded.
+Both his son, Charles Rudolph Walgreen Jr., and his grandson, Charles R. Walgreen III, played prominent roles in the company he founded.
 His daughter, Ruth Walgreen, married Justin Whitlock Dart, who left the Walgreens company after they divorced and went on to control the rival Rexall Drug Stores in 1943.
-Ruth, in her adult years a published poet, eventually remarried and began spending winters in Tucson, Arizona, where in the early 1960s, she was instrumental in establishing the Poetry Center at the University of Arizona.
+Ruth, in her adult years a published poet, eventually remarried and began spending winters in Tucson, Arizona, where, she helped establish the Poetry Center at the University of Arizona in 1960.